Upside versus Downside Stocks

 We consider our universe as all stocks traded in the US stock market with a market capitalization above $1 billion.
 We calculate the upside and downside betas for each stock for the trailing 12 months, and create two portfolios by selecting the 10% of stocks with the highest upside and 10% of stocks with the lowest downside betas.
 These portfolios are rebalanced on a monthly basis and stocks are weighted equally.

-We observe that the media beta of the upside beta portfolio was 1.9 in the period from 2002 to 2023, which can be compared to a leveraged position in the stock market.
+We observe that the median beta of the upside beta portfolio was 1.9 in the period from 2002 to 2023, which can be compared to a leveraged position in the stock market.
 In contrast, the median beta of the downside beta portfolio was 0.4.
 It is interesting to observe that the downside beta was never negative during those 20 years, ie almost all stocks were positively correlated with the stock market.
 It seems that the diversification benefits from stocks are limited.

 PERFORMANCE OF UPSIDE VERSUS DOWNSIDE STOCKS